-Application : Applied Explanation on application of the practice : The Board is supported by suitably qualified and competent Company Secretaries who ensure the flow of information to the Board and its Committees.
+Application : Applied Explanation on : application of the practice : The Board is supported by suitably qualified and competent Company Secretaries who manage and direct the flow of information to the Board and its Committees.
 Both Company Secretaries are Associate members of the Malaysian Institute of Chartered Secretaries and Administrators (MAICSA).
 The Company Secretaries are responsible for developing and maintaining the processes that enable the Board to fulfil its roles, ensuring compliance with the Company's constitution and the relevant guidelines, regulatory and statutory requirements, and advising the Board on all governance matters.
 The Board is regularly updated and advised by the Company Secretaries on new statutory and regulatory requirements, and the implications on the Group and the Directors in relation to their duties and responsibilities.
 The Company Secretaries also oversee the adherence to Board policies and procedures.
 The Company Secretaries attend meetings of the Board, Board Committees and shareholders to ensure that these meetings are properly convened, and that accurate and proper records of the proceedings and resolutions passed are taken and maintained accordingly.
 The Company Secretary also assists in the Directors' training and development.
 The Directors have ongoing access to continuing education programmes as they are kept informed of relevant training programmes by the Company Secretary.
 The records of all training programmes attended by the Directors are maintained by the Company Secretary.
 All Directors have access to the advice and services of the Company Secretaries.
 The Company Secretaries constantly keep themselves abreast of the evolving regulatory changes and developments in corporate governance through attendance of training programmes, seminars and conferences.
+The Company Secretaries also monitor the developments in corporate governance and assist the Board in applying best practices to meet the Board's needs and stakeholders' expectations.

-Explanation for departure •••
+Explanation for : departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are requi to complete the columns b Non-large companies are encouraged

-Measure •
+Measure :

-Timeframe •
+Timeframe :